Marie-Vi/bogutski-qa5-project/_DOCS/user/profile.md

 #### 1. Description of Profile page

 ##### 1.1.
-Profile page is displayed after User clicks the **Login** button on homepage.
+"Profile" page is displayed after the User clicks the **Login** button on homepage.
-Then User should be redirected to url: https://app.pasv.us/user/.
+Then the User should be redirected to URL: https://app.pasv.us/user/.
-Profile page is a display or a summary of User's account.
+Profile page is a display or a summary of the User's account.

 There is a Menu bar with 5 fields (hyperlinks):https://app.pasv.us.
-* **Progress Monitor:** after clicking it User goes to the homepage.
+* **Progress Monitor:** after clicking it the User goes to the homepage.

-* **Courses:** after clicking it User goes to https://app.pasv.us/course.
+* **Courses:** after clicking it the User goes to https://app.pasv.us/course.
-Here User can find available for them list of courses.
+Here, the User can find available for them list of courses.

-* **Cards:** after clicking it User goes to https://app.pasv.us/flash.
+* **Cards:** after clicking it the User goes to https://app.pasv.us/flash.
-Here User can find list of FlashCards.
+Here, the User can find list of FlashCards.

-* **Groups:** after clicking it User goes to https://app.pasv.us/group.
+* **Groups:** after clicking it the User goes to https://app.pasv.us/group.
-Here User can find the list of all available lectures divided by topics.
+Here, the User can find the list of all available lectures divided by topics.

-* **Diary:** after clicking it User goes to https://app.pasv.us/diary.
+* **Diary:** after clicking it the User goes to https://app.pasv.us/diary.
-On this page User can create their daily report and see daily reports of other members of group.
+On this page the User can create their daily report and see daily reports of other members of group.

 ##### 1.2.
-Profile page also contains a field (hyperlink) with User name.
+"Profile" page also contains a field (hyperlink) with the User name.
 After clicking it dropdown list pops-up.

 There are 3 options:

-* **Profile:** this field is active but it does not redirect User anywhere.
+* **Profile:** this field is active but it does not redirect the User anywhere.
-So they stay on the same page;
+So, they stay on the same page;

-* **Settings:** this field redirects User to https://app.pasv.us/user/edit/ Here they can edit their Profile;
+* **Settings:** this field redirects the User to https://app.pasv.us/user/edit/ Here they can edit their Profile;

-* **Logout:** by clicking it User can log out.
+* **Logout:** by clicking it the User can log out.

 ##### 1.3.
-On Profile page User can also see small icons and labels.
+On "Profile" page the User can also see small icons and labels.
-Icon is available if User indicated link to the website during registration.
+Icon is available if the User indicated link to the website during registration.

-* **Google Docs icon:** it redirects User to their Google Document.
+* **Google Docs icon:** it redirects the User to their Google Document.

-* **Facebook icon:** it redirects User to their Facebook account.
+* **Facebook icon:** it redirects the User to their Facebook account.

-* **LinkedIn icon:** it redirects User to their LinkedIn account.
+* **LinkedIn icon:** it redirects the User to their LinkedIn account.

-* **GitHub icon:** it redirects User to their GitHub account.
+* **GitHub icon:** it redirects the User to their GitHub account.

-* **Codewars icon:** it redirects User to their Codewars account.
+* **Codewars icon:** it redirects the User to their Codewars account.

-* **Slack icon:** it redirects User to their Slack account.
+* **Slack icon:** it redirects the User to their Slack account.

-* The label (for example **QA5**) shows the name of the group in which User is studying.
+* The label (for example, **QA5**) shows the name of the group in which the User is studying.

 * This label shows **User role**.
 It can be new, learner, student, teacher, admin etc.

 #### 2. Description of Codewars elements.

-Description is made for User in the role of student:
+Description is made for the User in the role of student:

 * **Coin:** the numbers to the right of the coin indicate the User's progress;

-* **Rank:** shows the level of User's development depending on the tasks (hereinafter, katas) being solved on Codewars;
+* **Rank:** shows the level of the User's development depending on the tasks (hereinafter, katas) being solved on Codewars;

 * **Honor:** shows the number of points assigned to the User depending on the tasks performed on Codewars;